TaraLHinton/Hw2/README.md

 # Hw2
-Stores STOR 390 Homework 2
+This repository stores Homework 2 for STOR 390.
+This consists of an exploration of classification alogrithims.